MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-dynamics-365-bot.md

 To configure the bot, follow these steps:

-1. Verify that you have reviewed prerequisites and installation procedures.
-To learn more, see [Enable Dynamics 365 assistant application on Microsoft Teams](overview-dynamics-365-assistant-app-teams.md#enable-dynamics-365-assistant-application-on-microsoft-teams).
+1. Verify that you have reviewed prerequisites.
+To learn more, see [configure Dynamics 365 assistant application on Microsoft Teams](dynamics-365-assistant-app-teams.md#configure-dynamics-365-assistant-application-on-microsoft-teams).

 1. On the desktop, sign in to **Microsoft Teams** and open the **Dynamics 365** app.